Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Clivias-aptamer.md

 <p class="blowheader_box">Binding pocket</p>
 <font >Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 4TS0 by NMR and X-ray crystallography.
 DFHBI(shown in sticks) is labeled in yellow.
-Right: The hydrogen bonds of binding sites of the aptamer bound with DFHBI or other nucleotides surround small molecules.</font>
+Right: The hydrogen bonds of binding sites of the aptamer bound with DFHBI or other nucleotides surround small molecules.<b>The corresponding structures are being held for release.</b></font>
 <br>
 <br>
   <!--table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>